c137v8/ShellGen/README.md

 ## 📜 License

-MIT License © 2025 [Your Name]
+MIT License © 2025 Ibrahim
-Feel free to fork, contribute, and enhance!
+Feel free to contribute and enhance!

 ---